Some information for contestants and teachers

 - Now, you can register your school.

-- On receiving the registration form we will send you a confirmation message.
+- On receiving the registration fee we will send you a confirmation message.

 - The registration process is now complete.